Ack vs Resolve Discipline

 The distinction

-Acknowledging tells the paging system a human is engaged.
-Resolving tells the system the underlying problem is fixed.
-They are not interchangeable.
+- Ack.
+Tells the paging system a human is engaged.
+Stops escalation.
+Says nothing about whether the problem is fixed.

-Confusing the two breaks every dashboard built on top.
-MTTR drifts upward when ack is treated as resolve; escalation paths fail when resolve is treated as ack.
+- Cost of confusion.
+MTTR drifts upward when ack is treated as resolve.
+Escalation paths fail when resolve is treated as ack.
+Every dashboard built on top inherits the corruption.

 Ack discipline